Pertussis vaccine: History

 Pearl Kendrick, Loney Gordon and Grace Eldering studied pertussis in the 1930s.
-They developed and ran the first large scale study of a successful vaccine for the disease.
+They developed and ran the first large-scale study of a successful vaccine for the disease.

-Pertussis vaccine is usually administered as a component of the diphtheria-tetanus-pertussis (DTP/DTwP, DTaP and Tdap) vaccines.
+The pertussis vaccine is usually administered as a component of the diphtheria-tetanus-pertussis (DTP/DTwP, DTaP, and Tdap) vaccines.
 There are several types of diphtheria-tetanus-pertussis vaccines.
 The first vaccine against pertussis was developed in the 1930s by pediatrician Leila Denmark.
 It included whole-cell killed Bordetella pertussis bacteria.
-Until the beginning of the 1990s it was used as a part of the DTwP vaccine for the immunization of children.
+Until the beginning of the 1990s, it was used as a part of the DTwP vaccine for the immunization of children.
 It, however, contained pertussis endotoxin (surface lipooligosaccharide) and produced side effects.

 New acellular pertussis vaccines were developed in the 1980s, which included only a few selected pertussis antigens (toxins and adhesins).
 Acellular vaccines are less likely to provoke side effects.
 They became a part of DTaP vaccines for children.
 In 2005, two new vaccine products were licensed for use in adolescents and adults that combine the tetanus and diphtheria toxoids with acellular pertussis vaccine.
 These (Tdap) vaccines contain reduced amounts of pertussis antigens compared to DTaP vaccines.